LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/README.md

 The [pytest](https://docs.pytest.org/en/7.2.x/) test framework and [requests-mock](https://pypi.org/project/requests-mock/) mocking library are other good choices to learn a unit testing with [Python](https://www.python.org/) and HTTP REST application.
 They are easy to learn, provide powerful but simple to use features for developers, and also supports a lot of plugins and Python development frameworks.

 At the same time, the [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) provide various Refinitiv data and content for developers via an easy-to-use Web-based API.
 The APIs are easy to integrate into any application and platform that supports the HTTP protocol and JSON message format.

+That’s all I have to say about unit testing with pytest.

 ## <a id="references"></a>References